 Securing planning permission doesn’t necessarily mean that you can start work straightaway.
 Make sure you look at the planning conditions attached to the consent — for instance, you may need to seek approval for your chosen cladding or roofing materials.

-Should I Use a Planning Consultant to Help Secure Planning Permission?
+Should I Use a Consultant for Planning Permission?

 Many people will appoint a planning consultant before they even buy a plot, to work out the potential of a development.
 This could save you thousands of pounds on buying a project that turns out not to be feasible.